This work is grounded in honoring the horse as a sentient partner.

 Nervous-system awareness

-You’ll begin to recognize subtle signs of tension, stress, and relaxation - and how to respond in ways that restore safety and trust.
+Recognizing subtle signs of tension, stress, and relaxation and how to respond in ways that restore safety and trust

 Mindful, embodied communication

-You’ll learn how to influence behavior through clarity, presence, and intentional movement.
+Influencing behavior through clarity, presence, and intentional movement

 skills for offering supporive touch

-You’ll learn gentle ways to help your horse release unnecessary muscular tension, find ease of movement, and experience relief - enhancing performance and connection.
+Gentle ways to help your horse release unnecessary muscular tension, find ease of movement, and experience relief - enhancing performance and connection

 Practical, EFFECTIVE tools